 Burger King and McDonald’s are direct competitors in the fast-food market specializing in hamburgers.
 They sell very similar products to the same demographic.

 Indirect competition, on the other hand, targets the same customers or aims to satisfy the same needs.
 But, their products or services are slightly different from yours.

 For example, McDonald’s is an indirect competitor to Pizza Hut.
 They both provide food services, but their products (burgers versus pizza) are different enough not to be in direct competition.

 Replacement competition, in turn, refers to the companies that offer new solutions that may replace your product or service.

 Think of online transportation services like Uber and Lyft.
 They offer an alternate solution to taxis and public transportation, so they can be considered replacement competition.

-2. Know your market and target audience
+Step 2.
+Know your target audience

 When you tailor your approach based on your customers, you build trust and eventually attract more buyers.